Wind-WindKids/winding/samples/sophieandwind/ice.md

 but as mothers did—
 the speed of love.

-Yet this Dragon, wise enough to know what truly mattered, couldn’t say a word: “puberty”.
+Yet his Dragon, wise enough to know what truly mattered, couldn’t say a word to him.

 --
 change_the_future: page, text
 --
 Long before his Dragon,
 the adults had done something wrong.
-They wrote a book of rules, instead of a playbook.
+They wrote a book of rules,
+instead of a playbook.

 Silent and absolute.

 So the Dragon failed.
 And it couldn't even say why.

 Wind couldn’t change the past, but he had complained bitterly to the Dragon.
-And he set his Dragon to do lines — writing the forbidden word again and again, until it could learn to say it.
+And he set his Dragon to do lines — writing the tricky word again and again, until it could learn to say it.

-@comment: hidden
-Two thousand years can’t be undone in a day.
-But Wind is trying, in his own way.

 --
 dragon_abroad: spread, landscape-oriented